 What is a Learning Commons?

 A learning commons is more than a library, it's a physical or virtual space that allows students to be engaged and deepen their learning by critically thinking, problem-solving, collaborating, innovating and communicating.
-The goal is to broaden student learning beyond the classroom and community.
+The goal is to broaden student learning beyond the classroom and the community.
 For more information, visit the Alberta Education website.

 Mrs. J. Huehn